Conversation Games For Kids To Encourage Talking and Communication

 There are great benefits to playing conversation games with kids, it shows that you are interested in their interests, opens lines of communication, makes conversation flow easy, creates family traditions and memories.

-Shows Your Interest In Them: Having conversations around your child’s interests shows your child that you really do care about their interests, even if it’s difficult to listen to.
+Shows Your Interest In Them: Having conversations around your childrens interests shows your child that you really do care about their interests, even if it’s difficult to listen to.
 You’re showing them that you care about their likes and dislikes and you’re showing them that they are seen and heard by you.

 Conversation games for kids feed into the human need that everyone has for being seen and heard which helps children feel a large sense of belonging and comfort.
 When you engage in conversations they truly believe that parents have a good understanding of the child which helps with brain development, emotional regulation and other important life skills.

 Opens Up Communication Lines: When you start a conversation with your little one, you’re likely not going to stay on the subject you started out on.
-Starting a conversation about favourite animals can lead to fears they may be having or successes they haven’t yet shared with you.
+Starting a conversation about favourite animals can lead to fears they could be having or successes they haven’t yet shared with you.
 The conversation starter is just the starter, the momentum happens through engaging and continuing the talk.
 Positive parents like you and me, want our children to grow up to be kind and successful, and we will do anything we can to get those conversations rolling.

 The reality is, children will not come out and tell you about their problems, or they rarely will if they do come out with it.
 This is where conversation games for kids create an opening for the portal of conversation.